 Light Assaults have access to carbines, shotguns and SMGs.

-Carbine is a short-range version of an Assault Rifle.
-They do less damage at range, and tend to have more recoil, but much better hip fire accuracy.
-There’s a great variety of carbines, some of them can be specialized towards CQC, other for ranged combat.
-It is your best option for ranged combat, and the most versatile weapon class available to us.
+Carbines are close to medium range automatic weapons.
+Compared to Assault Rifles, they deal slightly less damage at range, and tend to have more recoil, but better hip fire accuracy.
+There’s a great variety of carbines, some of them can be specialized towards CQC, others for ranged combat.

-Most importantly, carbines retain walking hip fire accuracy while flying on a jet pack, allowing Light Assaults to effectively engage enemies mid-air.
-This quality is not shared by other weapon classes, and it makes a carbine the best choice for LA.
+Most importantly, carbines retain walking hip fire accuracy while jumping and flying on a jet pack, allowing Light Assaults to effectively engage enemies mid-air.
+This quality is not shared by any other weapon class.

 SMGs are short range automatic weapons with defensive traits – excellent hip fire accuracy and mobility.
 They have good DPS, but short effective range due to bad ADS accuracy and strong damage degradation, and most of them have enough ammo to deal with only one target at a time.

-Shotguns are devastating at extremely short range, but very weak everywhere else.
+Shotguns are great at quickly killing vulnerable enemies at extremely short range, but get weaker as the distance grows.
 The big part of using a shotgun is the skill of getting close enough to the target before being spotted or killed.
 Naturally, for an LA it is much easier to safely get close to the target.

 LA’s relationship with weapons